AcunatomyConditionsPost-Surgical Recovery

 Common questions about post-surgical recovery.

-It depends on the procedure and your surgeon’s protocol.
-For most orthopedic surgeries, we can begin treatment once the initial healing phase is complete — typically 4–6 weeks post-op, sometimes sooner.
-We don’t needle directly into a surgical site during early recovery.
-Instead, we work on the compensatory tension patterns that develop in the surrounding muscles during immobilization, and use acupuncture to support systemic recovery.
+For most orthopedic surgeries, typically 4 to 6 weeks post-op, sometimes sooner depending on the procedure and your surgeon’s protocol.
+We don’t needle directly into a surgical site during early recovery; we work on the compensatory tension in surrounding muscles and use acupuncture to support systemic recovery.
 We’re happy to coordinate with your surgeon.

-This is one of the most common reasons patients come to Acunatomy.
-PT rebuilds strength and range of motion, which is essential.
-But if trigger points developed during the injury or surgical recovery, PT exercises alone won’t deactivate them.
-These trigger points restrict movement, refer pain, and create a ceiling that strengthening can’t push past.
-Dry needling clears that ceiling.
-Acupuncture calms the nervous system sensitization that surgery often leaves behind.
+Yes.
+PT rebuilds strength and range, which is essential.
+But if trigger points developed during the injury or recovery, PT exercises alone won’t release them; they restrict movement, refer pain, and create a ceiling strengthening can’t push past.
+Dry needling clears that ceiling, and acupuncture calms the sensitization surgery often leaves behind.

-Yes, when performed by someone with the anatomical knowledge to do it properly.
-We avoid the immediate incision area during early healing, but the muscles surrounding a surgical site are often the primary source of post-operative pain and stiffness.
-The rotator cuff muscles after shoulder surgery, the quadriceps after knee surgery, the paraspinals after spinal procedures — these are all safely and effectively treated with dry needling once initial healing is established.
+Yes, when performed with proper anatomical knowledge.
+We avoid the immediate incision area during early healing.
+The muscles surrounding a surgical site are often the primary source of post-operative pain: the rotator cuff after shoulder surgery, the quadriceps after knee surgery, the paraspinals after spinal procedures.
+All are safely treated once initial healing is established.

 A typical treatment timeline.